microlinkhq/youtube-dl-exec/README.md

 It determines the binary filename.

 The default binary file could be `yt-dlp` or `youtube-dl.exe`, depending of the [`YOUTUBE_DL_PLATFORM`](#youtube_dl_platform) value.

+### YOUTUBE_DL_HOST

+It determines the remote URL for getting the `yt-dlp` binary file.

+The default URL is [yt-dlp/yt-dlp latest release](https://github.com/yt-dlp/yt-dlp/releases/latest).

 ### YOUTUBE_DL_PLATFORM